biopragmatics/curies/docs/source/discovery.rst

 is an ontology developed under OBO Foundry principles describing academic events.
 Accordingly, it includes many URI references to terms in OBO Foundry ontologies.

-In this tutorial, we use :func:`curies.discover_from_rdf` to load the ontology in the RDF/XML format and discover putative URI prefixes.
+In this tutorial, we use :func:`curies.discover` (and then :func:`curies.discover_from_rdf` as a nice convenience function) to load the ontology in the RDF/XML format and discover putative URI prefixes.

 .. code-block:: python

     import curies
+    from curies.discovery import get_uris_from_rdf

     ONTOLOGY_URL = "https://raw.githubusercontent.com/tibonto/aeon/main/aeon.owl"

+    uris = get_uris_from_rdf(ONTOLOGY_URL, format="xml")
-    discovered_converter = curies.discover_from_rdf(ONTOLOGY_URL, format="xml")
+    discovered_converter = curies.discover(uris)
+    # note, these two steps can be combine with curies.discover_from_rdf,
+    # and we'll do that in the following examples

 We discovered the fifty URI prefixes in the following table.
 Many of them appear to be OBO Foundry URI prefixes or semantic web prefixes, so in the next step, we'll use prior knowledge to reduce the false discovery rate.